FAQs About the Southern USA

 What states define the Travel South region?

-Some people define “the South” as the territory below the Mason-Dixon line, the boundary south of Pennsylvania and Maryland surveyed in the 1760s by Englishmen Charles Mason and Jeremiah Dixon.
-Today, the “South” is defined by Travel South USA as Alabama, Arkansas, Georgia, Kentucky, Louisiana, Mississippi, Missouri, North Carolina, South Carolina, Tennessee, Virginia and West Virginia.
+While some define “the South” as the territory below the Mason-Dixon Line—the historic boundary surveyed in the 1760s by Charles Mason and Jeremiah Dixon—Travel South USA defines the region as Alabama, Arkansas, Georgia, Kentucky, Louisiana, Mississippi, Missouri, North Carolina, South Carolina, Tennessee, Virginia, and West Virginia.

 How do I become a member of the Travel South organization?